Menu

 “First you take a drink, then the drink takes a drink, then the drink takes you.” ~F. Scott Fitzgerald

 I love Sophia Loren.
 There’s a picture of her in my home looking eternally youthful and refreshed.
-From what I’ve been told it’s due to her nine to ten hours of sleep each night.
+From what I’ve been told, it’s due to her nine to ten hours of sleep each night.

-When I look at this picture, I see someone who relishes in the delights of life.
+When I look at this picture, I see someone who revels in the delights of life.
 Food, laughter, sex, work, motherhood, and self-care.
 Not long ago I stared at that picture thinking, “How could I admire someone so much and live my life in such a different way from hers?”

 Have you heard of the halo effect?
 It’s when you do the things you know are right for your body, mind, and spirit, and in doing so you begin to exude this powerfully beautiful and enticing energy others can’t get enough of.
 I now realize my relationship with the daily habit of alcohol was actually diminishing the glow of my halo.
 It was essentially stealing my joy, time, money, looks, well-being, and especially my slumber.